fblazt/todos-vanilla/README.md

 ## About

-Todos is a Web App that can be used to organize your to-do or task list.
+Todos is a Web App that can be used to organize your todo or task list.
+It has features that allows user to:

+⋅⋅* Add todo
+⋅⋅* Edit todo
+⋅⋅* Delete todo
+⋅⋅* Mark todo as completed
+⋅⋅* Filtering todo by displaying all todos, active todos, or completed todos

 ## Technical Documentation